Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-11-11-go-you-in-which-people-are-excellent-funny-and-take-no-crap.md

 ---
 layout: post
-title: 'Go You!
-(In Which People Are Excellent, Funny, And Take No Crap)'
+title: "Go You!
+(In Which People Are Excellent, Funny, And Take No Crap)"
 date: 11-Nov-2014
 categories: tbd
 ---